 After an accident, you may have to deal with medical bills from injuries and troublesome negotiations with aggressive insurance companies.
 A compassionate personal injury attorney understands that seeking recovery for damages can seem daunting and is here to help.
 They could work to evaluate your rights, gather evidence, and seek full and fair compensation for your injuries.

-The Rights of Visitors in Mount Pleasant
+What are the Rights of Visitors in Mount Pleasant?

 It is important that visitors know their rights.
 In Mount Pleasant, the law outlines three levels of adult visitors, determined by permission to enter a property and their reasons for doing so.

 Invitees are described as anyone who enters land for the property owner’s benefit, and on their invitation.
 An invitee could include a patron at a movie theater or shoppers at a store.
 Licensees, or individuals who visit a property with the owner’s permission and for their own benefit.
 Such individuals may enter the premises for a party or social event.

 Trespassers are described as anyone who enters land without the owner’s permission or knowledge.
 In these cases, an intruder may have a difficult time collecting any compensation following an injury on another person’s land.
 A knowledgeable Mount Pleasant attorney could help injured individuals to better understand their rights and determine whether they have cause for a premises liability claim.